Saint Winifred: Cult

+St Winefride's Holy Well at Holywell Farm in Cheshire is one of a number of holy wells dedicated to St Winefride which were placed to mark the route of her remains when they were taken from Holywell in Clwyd, where she was martyred, to Shrewsbury Abbey.
+It is a listed monument.

 Another well named after St. Winifred is found in the hamlet of Woolston near Oswestry in Shropshire.
 According to legend, it is thought that on her way to Shrewsbury Abbey, Winifred's body was laid there overnight and a spring sprang up out of the ground.
-The water is supposed to have healing powers and be good at healing bruises, wounds and broken bones.
 The well is covered by a 15th-century half-timbered cottage.
 The water flows through a series of stone troughs and into a large pond, which then flows into a stream.
 The cottage is maintained by the Landmark Trust.

-Another spring supposedly arising from the laying down of Winifred's body is at Holywell Farm, midway between Tattenhall and Clutton, Cheshire.
-There is a spring in the garden of this non-working farm which supplies two houses with their drinking water.

-A spring on Lansdown Hill, Bath was known as St. Winifred's Spring, and gave its name to nearby Winifreds Lane.
+A spring on Lansdown Hill, Bath was known as St. Winifred's Spring and gave its name to nearby Winifreds Lane.
 There appears to be no known connection to the life of the saint, but its waters were once supposed to help women conceive.

-A Norman church dedicated to St. Winifred can be found in the village of Branscombe, Devon.
+A Norman church of Saint Winifred's can be found in the village of Branscombe, Devon.
 There is some archaeological evidence to suggest an earlier Saxon church may have occupied the site.

+St. Winifred's Well, Dublin was built c.
+1700 on Eustace Street.
+It is presumed to be linked to the presence of Welsh and English merchants in the city.